Tensor veli palatini muscle

-The tensor veli palatini muscle (tensor palati or tensor muscle of the velum palatinum) is a broad, thin, ribbon-like muscle in the head that tenses the soft palate.
+The tensor veli palatini muscle (tensor palati or tensor muscle of the velum palatinum) is a thin, triangular muscle of the head that tenses the soft palate and opens the Eustachian tube to equalise pressure in the middle ear.

 Structure

-The tensor veli palatini is found anterior-lateral to the levator veli palatini muscle.
+The tensor veli palatini muscle is thin and triangular in shape.

+Origin

-It arises by a flat lamella from the scaphoid fossa at the base of the medial pterygoid plate, from the spina angularis of the sphenoid and from the lateral wall of the cartilage of the auditory tube.
+It arises from the scaphoid fossa of the pterygoid process of the sphenoid anteriorly, the (medial aspect of the) spine of sphenoid bone posteriorly, and - between the aforementioned anterior and posterior attachments - from the anterolateral aspect of the membranous wall of the pharyngotympanic tube.

-Descending vertically between the medial pterygoid plate and the medial pterygoid muscle, it ends in a tendon which winds around the pterygoid hamulus, being retained in this situation by some of the fibers of origin of the medial pterygoid muscle.
+At the muscle's origin, some of its muscle fibres may be continuous with those of the tensor tympani muscle.

+Insertion
-Between the tendon and the hamulus is a small bursa.

-The tendon then passes medially and is inserted into the palatine aponeurosis and into the surface behind the transverse ridge on the horizontal part of the palatine bone.
+Inferiorly, the muscle converges to form a tendon of attachment.
+This tendon winds medially around the pterygoid hamulus (with a small bursa interposed between the two) to insert into the palatine aponeurosis and into the bony surface posterior to the palatine crest of the horizontal plate of palatine bone.

-Nerve supply
+Dilator tubae component

+Some of the muscle's fibres insert onto the lateral lamina of the cartilaginous part of pharyngotympanic tube and adjacent connective tissue, and the Ostmann's fat pad.

+The portion of the muscle with these attachments is sometimes called the dilator tubae.

+Innervation

-The tensor veli palatini muscle is supplied by the mandibular nerve (CN V3).
-This is the third branch of the trigeminal nerve (CN V).
+The tensor veli palatini muscle receives motor innervation from the mandibular nerve (CN V3) (a branch of the trigeminal nerve (CN V)) via the nerve to medial pterygoid.

 It is the only muscle of the palate not innervated by the pharyngeal plexus, which is formed by the vagal and glossopharyngeal nerves.

+Relations

+It is situated anterolaterally to the levator veli palatini muscle.

+From its origin to its insertion, the muscle passes vertically between the medial pterygoid plate and the medial pterygoid muscle.

+Actions/movements

+Bilateral contraction of the two tensor veli palatini muscles makes the soft palate (especially its anterior portion) taut, as well as flattening the arch of the soft palate and thereby depressing it.

+Unilateral contraction draws the soft palate ipsilaterally.

 Function

 The tensor veli palatini tenses the soft palate and by doing so, assists the levator veli palatini in elevating the palate to occlude and prevent entry of food into the nasopharynx during swallowing.
 The tensed palate consequently provides a stable platform for elevation of the pharynx during swallowing by the pharyngeal muscles.

-Since it is also attached to the lateral cartilaginous lamina of the auditory tube (also known as the Eustachian tube), it assists in its opening during swallowing or yawning to allow air pressure to equalize between the tympanic cavity and the outside air.
+Since it is also attached to the lateral cartilaginous lamina of the pharyngotympanic tube (auditory tube or Eustachian tube), it assists in its opening during swallowing or yawning to allow air pressure to equalize between the tympanic cavity and the outside air.
 Equalization of air pressure in the tympanic cavity is essential for preventing damage to the tympanic membrane and a resulting loss of hearing acuity.